 ssdb-port is a tool that can be used to synchronize data from Sequence Similarity DataBase (SSDB) to ApsaraDB for Redis in real time.

-- A Linux-based Elastic Compute Service (ECS) instance is created in the virtual private cloud (VPC) that is connected to the destination ApsaraDB for Redis instance.
+- A Linux-based Elastic Compute Service (ECS) instance is created in the Virtual Private Cloud (VPC) network that is connected to the destination ApsaraDB for Redis instance.
 The ECS instance can connect to the destination ApsaraDB for Redis instance.

-- The version of the source SSDB database is 1.9.2 or later.
+- The version of the source SSDB database is 1.9.2 and later.

 - Synchronization process

 The source SSDB database acts as the master node in the SSDB cluster, and the ssdb-port tool acts as an SSDB replica node.
 The source SSDB database synchronizes data to the ssdb-port tool.
 Then, the ssdb-port tool parses the data, converts the data to the format supported by ApsaraDB for Redis, and sends the data to the ApsaraDB for Redis instance that is specified in the configuration file.
 The following figure shows the synchronization process.